EricBrianAnil/Google_Search_Scraper/README.md

-#Search_Scraper
+# Search_Scraper
-Scraping n Google searches using the googleapi client and Youtube Data Api as part of a Listed assessment
+Scraping 'n' Searches using the googleapi client and Youtube Data Api as part of a Listed assessment

 ## To Use
 1. Modify the environment variable (.env) using your own API Key and version